 - 7.1 Locations of gullies and the lines of gully connections shall be shown.
-Gullies are to be spaced so that no gully drains more than 200 square metres of carriageway and footway.
-This means, for example, one pair of gullies every 42 metres on a 5.5 metres wide cambered carriageway with two 2 metre wide footways and one gully every 18 metre on a 7.3 metre wide crossfall carriageway with two 2 metre wide footways. - 7.2 Gullies shall be provided at the low point of vertical curves and 6m from the low point (on both sides).
+Gullies are to be spaced so that no gully drains more than 200 square metres of carriageway and footway or in the case of shared surface streets 150 square metres.
+This means, for example, one pair of gullies every 42 metres on a 5.5 metres wide cambered carriageway with two 2-metre-wide footways and one gully every 18 metre on a 7.3-metre-wide crossfall carriageway with two 2-metre-wide footways. - 7.2 Gullies shall be provided at the low point of vertical curves and 6m from the low point (on both sides).